underworlds-robot/underworlds/doc/properties-registry.rst

     - be marked as ``REQUIRED``
     - be marked as ``OPTIONAL``
     - provide a default value.
 In this case, they are implicitely marked as ``REQUIRED``
+- Properties values MUST NOT be None/null/nil as this value is reserved for non-set properties.

 Registry
 --------